sunfishcode/basic-text/docs/Terminal.md

 #### Color

 This feature set adds color and display attributes such as bold, underline, and italics.

-This feature defines the following escape sequences on output:
+This feature defines the following escape sequences:

 | Sequence              | Meaning                  | Notes |
 | --------------------- | ------------------------ | ----- |